sheosi/lily/docs/Cargo Features.md

 implementation is very simple), not depending on it, makes building Lily easier, and makes us less dependent on pocketsphinx (which might be removed from being by default in the future).

-- `devel_deepspeech`: Use _deeepspeech_ as part of the voice recognition system.
-Still in testing, and it's actual future will depend on how it performs on systems like the latest Raspberry pi.
-Note: In the future I would also like to try wav2letter, which is said to be the fastest AI-based Voice Recognition software.

 - `devel_rasa_nlu`: Use _rasa_ as the NLU, instead of Snips, Rasa is much less